Greta Gerwig: Career

-2006–2009: Early career
+2006–2009: Early work

 Gerwig originally intended to become a playwright, but she turned to acting when she was not admitted to playwriting MFA programs.
 In 2006, while still studying at Barnard, she was cast in a minor role in Joe Swanberg's LOL, and appeared in Baghead by Jay and Mark Duplass.
 She began a partnership with Swanberg, which resulted in the duo's co-writing Hannah Takes the Stairs (2007), and sharing both writing and directing duties on Nights and Weekends (2008).
-Through these films, she became known as a key figure in the rising mumblecore film movement, often referred to as an "it girl".
+Through these films, she became known as a key figure in the rising mumblecore film movement and was often referred to as an "it girl".
+Despite her consistent association with the movement, Gerwig dislikes the term "mumblecore", and has defended the style by saying, "People had gotten used to a version of a movie at a film festival that was like a calling-card for the real movie you were going to make later.
+What was different about these movies was these filmmakers were like, 'There is not another movie.
+This is the real movie.'"

 Although she had an association with a number of other mumblecore filmmakers and appeared in several films, mainstream success remained elusive.
 Of this period in her life, Gerwig has said, "I was really depressed.
 I was 25 [in 2008] and thinking, 'This is supposed to be the best time and I'm miserable' but it felt like acting was happening for me, and I went back to acting classes."
+In order to support herself financially, she worked as a nanny and a tutor for the SAT.